keheintz/PyReduc/README.md

 3) transform.py: 2d checychef polynomium to the pixel to wavelength relation.
 Makes rectified 2d-spectrum as output.

-4) extract_trans.py: extraction of the wavelength calibrated 1d spectrum.
+4) extract_trans.py: extraction of the wavelength calibrated 1d spectrum wit hthe transformed 2d spectrum as input.
+This produces as output the 1d science file and a 1-sigma noise spectrum.

 5) standard.py and sensfunction.py: generation of the sensitivity function for flux calibration.

-6) calibrate.py: use the output sensitivity function to calibrate the science spectrum
+6) calibrate.py: use the output sensitivity function to calibrate the science spectrum (incl. the noise spectrum).

 Missing (obviously a lot):